Coagulation Factors Involved in the Activated Partial Thromboplastin Time Test

 Learn more about Detecting and Evaluating Coagulation Inhibitors and Factor Deficiencies (online CE course)

-Coagulation Factors Involved in the Activated Partial Thromboplastin Time (aPTT) Test
+Coagulation Factors Involved in the Activated Partial Thromboplastin Time Test

-If the level of one or more of the factors above is deficient, the aPTT will be prolonged.
-An aPTT mixing study may be ordered in this case.
+If one or more of the factors above is deficient, the aPTT will be prolonged.
+In this case, an aPTT mixing study may be ordered.

-Since heparin inhibits the activity of multiple coagulation factors in the aPTT test, it is advisable to perform a thrombin time (TT) to rule out heparin contamination prior to performing a mixing study.
+Since heparin inhibits the activity of multiple coagulation factors in the aPTT test, it is advisable to perform a thrombin time (TT) to rule out heparin contamination before performing a mixing study.

-A deficiency in any factor that is a component of the common pathway in the coagulation cascade will cause both a prolonged PT and aPTT.
+A deficiency in any factor component of the common pathway in the coagulation cascade will cause a prolonged PT and aPTT.
 This includes factors I, II, V, and X.